Discover Our Exceptional Service

 What Do I Need to Begin Flight Training?

-To begin flight training you need proof of U.S. citizenship (birth certificate and driver’s license or U.S. issued passport) and a signed copy of the Genesis Flight Academy Rental Agreement […]READ MORE >
+To begin flight training you need proof of U.S. citizenship (birth certificate and driver’s license or U.S. issued passport) and a signed copy of the Genesis Aero Rental Agreement and […]READ MORE >